twbs/bootstrap-sass/README.md

 #### Existing project

-Install the gem, add the require statement to the top of your configuration, and install the extension.
+Install the gem, add the require statement to the top of your configuration file, and install the extension.

     gem install bootstrap-sass